fmatthew5876/gamehacks/PSP/Star Ocean - Second Evolution/items.md

 Item Table
 -------------

+Special tags:

-(Nothing) means the there will be no item present in you
+* (Nothing) means the there will be no item.
+* (Cannot be sold)
+* (Dummied Item) usually only visible in Sell menu at a shop.
+Does nothing.

+List of Items:

 * 0x0: (Nothing)
 * 0x1: Magic Canvas